 Learn how to grow kale in your vegetable garden.
-It’s super nutritious, grows well in many climates, and tasty too.
+It’s nutritious, grows well in many climates, and tasty too.
 You might be surprised at when it grows best.
 For more beginning gardening advice, check this out.

 You can grow kale from seedlings or direct sow seeds in the garden.
 You may want to germinate your seeds inside and then transplant your seedlings outside to get an early garden start.
 Transplant seedlings around your last frost date.

 Kale holds up to a freeze as long as it’s not a really cold snap like under 20 degrees.
 Kale also continues to grow when it’s fairly hot.
 In Oklahoma, we can grow kale until about 90 degrees or so.
 Then the plant goes dormant until it cools down, but it does not burn up.
 If we have a mild winter, I can grow kale year-round from the same plant.